Class of 2019

 Class of 2016

-Josh Miller (Class of 2016) finished his Rhetorical Leadership Concentration while working to complete his PhD in Communication at UWM.
+Josh Miller (Class of 2016) finished his Rhetorical Leadership Concentration while completing his PhD in Communication at UWM.
 His research focuses on public deliberation and controversies involving gender, sexuality, race, ability, and religion.
-He remains interested in how people use rhetoric to create, sustain, or disrupt community — an interest that stems from a prolonged controversy that happened in his hometown of Holland, Michigan involving whether or not the city should adopt an ordinance that would prohibit discrimination on the basis of sexuality and gender identity.
-He uses concepts learned in the rhetorical leadership program in his research, examining how rhetorical leaders use symbols to empower people to fight for social change.
-Recently, he used his rhetorical leadership training to help Milwaukee’s Department of Health craft messages that might promote awareness and action to prevent pollution of Lake Michigan and Milwaukee’s other freshwater resources — #LoveYourLake.
+He uses concepts learned in the rhetorical leadership program in his research to examine how rhetorical leaders use symbols to empower people to fight for social change.
+During his program, he used his rhetorical leadership training to help Milwaukee’s Department of Health craft messages that might promote awareness and action to prevent pollution of Lake Michigan and Milwaukee’s other freshwater resources — #LoveYourLake.
 He also incorporates rhetorical leadership concepts in his classroom teaching, highlighting to his students that they can use symbols to create shared action, alter others’ perceptions of a situation, and ultimately change the circumstances in which they find themselves.
 Josh hopes to earn a tenure-track faculty position at a four-year state institution.
 He earned his BA in Social Relations and Policy from Michigan State University and his MA in Communication Studies from University of Nevada, Las Vegas.

 Hilary A. Rasmussen (Class of 2016) completed her Rhetorical Leadership Concentration while pursuing her PhD in Communication.
 Hilary’s primary research interests are political communication, social movements and argumentation.
 She deeply appreciates the role of rhetorical leaders in bringing about meaningful change in people’s lives.
 Specifically, Hilary has turned to the notion of rhetorical leadership when analyzing progressive argument strategies in LGBTQ rights discourses.
 In addition, she has advised rhetorical leaders in her native state of Wisconsin as they negotiate current economic and environmental challenges related to freshwater resources management.
 Her goal is to secure a position at a teaching-oriented university and to continue her work as an advocate for social justice and environmental stewardship.
 Hilary earned her MA in Communication Studies from Northern Illinois University and her BS in Public Communication from the University of Wisconsin-Eau Claire.